-Zad’s, famous for being the first vegan kebab-style takeaway in the UK, is expanding to a new location in Manchester City Centre.
+Zad’s, famous for being the first vegan kebab-style takeaway in the UK, is expanding to a new vegan restaurant in Manchester City Centre.

 The original takeaway went from success to success after opening on the premises of an old local kebab shop in 2017.
 Its entirely plant-based menu, reduced waste packaging and exciting vegan junk food options (like the ZFC – Zad’s Fried Cauliflower’) welcomes vegans and non-vegans alike, promising them ‘guilt-free takeaway’ food.